 As a homeowner, you are able to claim a portion of your property taxes, mortgage interest, utilities and more.
 As a renter, you may claim a portion of your monthly rent and utilities.
 Keep in mind that you may not use your home office space to create a loss that would be deducted against other sources of income.

-Other results, such as travel or supplies, may also be deductible.
+Other expenses, such as travel or supplies, may also be deductible.
 See our Resources to keep you on track.

 Always be sure to review every possible deduction carefully.
 You may be entitled to more than you think.